Colors That Go With Purple: 25 Harmonious Combinations

 22. Purple and Taupe

 The bedroom’s rich color palette and thoughtful design exude refinement.
-Using Sherwin Williams Temperate Taupe on the walls provides an inviting base for the room.
+Using Sherwin Williams Temperate Taupe on the walls provides an inviting base for the purple in the room.

 23. Thistle and Blush Pink